 How does the external environment (including public opinion and the competitive environment) impact your business?

-How does your internal environment (including your operations, employee satisfaction, and team morale) impact your business?
+How does your internal environment (including your operations, employee retention and satisfaction, and team morale) impact your business?

-What does your organization need to do in order to achieve profitability?
+What does your organization need to do to achieve profitability?

 If you haven’t already, this is the step where you build your strategic plan to describe exactly where you want to go and how you plan to achieve those goals.
-Depending on your organization, and how long you’ve been in business, this is also when you’d use business process management (BPM) to improve business processes.
+Depending on your organization, and whether or not you’re a new business, this is also when you’d use business process management (BPM) to improve processes.

 Key questions to ask during this stage include:

 What steps do you need to take to reach your goals?